rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 # scp (secure copy) is a way to transfer between linux clusters
 ```

-## Looking at your data in the linux environment
+### Looking at your raw data in the linux environment

 Your files will likely be gzipped and with the file extension **.fq.gz** or **fastq.gz**.
 The first thing you want to do is look at the beginning of your files while they are still gzipped.